DiscordGuide/discordguide.github.io/content/basics.md

 #### **Friend Requests** #

 The second thing that stands out on your discord when you join is the Friend area.
-As you go around discord meeting people, your friends list allows you to more easily keep track of those people who you connect with or work on stuff with.
+As you go around discord meeting people, your friend's list allows you to more easily keep track of those people who you connect with or work on stuff with.

 Perks: Being friends with someone gives you some special perks
 * You can message them even if you don't share servers!
-* You can get some cool abilities to do stuff with them..
+* You can get some cool abilities to do stuff with them.
 Like Group Direct Messaging!

 ![](http://i.imgur.com/DV5Oskg.png)